 Is it just me or does this stitch have a thousand names?
 Linen, moss, granite, seed, woven.
 I couldn’t call it all 5 so I picked Linen…..
 I mean it is a table linen after all!

 Do you want to know my very favorite part of this project?
 There is ZERO ends to weave in.
 Yes, you are reading that correctly.
 ZERO ends.
-We will be adding fringe to the ends with all your tails from changing colors.
+We will add fringe to the ends with all your tails from changing colors.

 Materials